HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/developing_theme/dev_op_overview/index.md

 -   **Static content**

     A component similar to the content of a static website.
 The markup is defined by HTML files.
-Static content also includes the CSS and JavaScript files that are used by the themes.
+Static content also includes the CSS and JavaScript files that are used by the theme.

     The difference between a static website and a portal is that three kinds of HTML files exist: